Frequently Asked Questions

 What causes so much air to be blown through them material?

-The paddle shape works like a turban or fan.
+The unique paddle shape works like a turban or fan.
 The swirling vortices of air actually help blow the material behind and away by our unique drum and paddle.
 The resulting flow of air purges the CO2 and replaces all the air spaces with fresh air.

 Why does the pile of material appear to be larger behind the turner than it is in front?